Monniasza/Hyper-Drive-Mod/README.md

 Fast.
 Just Go Fast.
 This addon is designed to help Sci-fi enthusiasts to create crafts of their dreams.
 There is no limit with both an integrated Hyperdrive engine and a inline Hyperdrive inline engine.

+The mod adds overpowered propulsion systems, ION blocks, high performance reaction wheels and additional miners.

 ## By [`zer0Kerbal`][zer0Kerbal], originally by [`Exodus_Solis`][exodussolis] and then by [`Monniasza`][monniasza]

 adopted with *express* permission and brought to you by *KerbSimpleCo*

 <img src="https://raw.githubusercontent.com/zer0Kerbal/SimpleHyperdrive/master/img/HeroLogo_1920x1920.png" alt="SimpleHyperdrive Hero" width="50%" height="50%">

+### Adds

+* Hyper engine, weakest and least efficient engine
+* Charge Hyper Engine, which can be empowered by choosing "Interspace" mode
+* Interspace Hyper Engine , which uses Ion and Electric Charge for higher efficiency
+* Condensed Hyper Engine , which uses Condensed Ion and can be optimized for Power or Efficiency.
+* Hyperdrive Inline Stabilizer, which creates enough torque to stabilize hyperdrives.
+* ION block, which allows for VTOL and provides high RCS attitude
+* 2.0 Hyper Crystal Miner, which allows to harvest Hyper Crystals
+* Fuel tanks for engines, RCS and reaction wheels.
+* Required fuels

 ### See more